vasilisvg/web-materials/posts/04-should-we-design-interaction.md

 ## Why does this page look like this?

-In CSS we hardly focus on interaction.
-So when art directing this episode I played with some forms of interaction that you can design with CSS.
+When I worked on the art direction of this episode I obviously played with some forms of interaction that you can design and style with CSS.
 I played a lot with `:hover` states in combination with `:focus-within`.
-That combination is responsible for the ridiculous colour-changes you see when you move your mouse over the screen, and when you interact with the interactive things.
-Of course I also added a few `:target` selectors.
+That combination is responsible for the ridiculous colour-changes.
+These changes are triggered by a combination of moving your mouse over different parts of the screen, and by setting focus on the interactive things.
+Of course I did some silly stuff with a few `:target` selectors.
 Curious to see if you can find them all.

 <a href="#body">Flip flip flip</a>